 Mayo Clinic's approach

-Heart failure treatment expertise.
-Mayo Clinic offers multiple innovative treatments for people with advanced heart failure, including offering ventricular assist devices as a treatment option for restrictive cardiomyopathy and other complex conditions.
-Mayo doctors have experience and expertise treating a wide range of conditions, including heart failure, restrictive cardiomyopathy, amyloidosis and high-risk complex conditions.
+Mayo Clinic provides multiple innovative treatments for people with advanced heart failure, including offering ventricular assist devices as a treatment option for complex heart problems, such as restrictive cardiomyopathy, amyloidosis and other high-risk conditions.

 Mayo Clinic's campuses in Arizona, Florida and Minnesota each offer a Heart Failure Clinic staffed by a team of cardiologists and other specialists trained in evaluating and treating heart failure.

-Mayo Clinic is one of a few centers in the United States to offer all available device options, offering you a wide range of possible ventricular assist devices.
+Mayo Clinic is one of a few centers in the United States to offer all available device options, providing you a wide range of possible ventricular assist devices, including:

 - HeartMate II